Giovanni Leone

-Giovanni Leone (/it/; 3 November 1908 – 9 November 2001) was an Italian politician, jurist and university professor who was President of Italy from 1971 to 1978.
+Giovanni Leone (/it/; 3 November 1908 – 9 November 2001) was an Italian politician, jurist and university professor who was the president of Italy from 1971 to 1978.
 A founding member of Christian Democracy (DC), Leone briefly served as Prime Minister of Italy from June to December 1963 and again from June to December 1968.
 He was also President of the Chamber of Deputies from 1955 to 1963.

 Leone was the first Italian president to resign because of a scandal.
 In 1978, he was accused of bribery amid the Lockheed bribery scandals; the allegations were later declared false, and he was rehabilitated.

-Early years
+Early life

 Leone was born in Naples in 1908 to Mauro Leone and Maria Gioffredi, both from Pomigliano d'Arco, his father, Mauro Leone, was a prominent lawyer, and had participated in the foundation of the Italian People's Party in Campania.
 Leone grew up in Pomigliano d'Arco, where he attended the classic lyceum, graduating in 1924.

 In 1929, he graduated in law from the prestigious University of Naples Federico II, with the thesis "Violation of family care obligations", which was even published in 1931.
 In the following year, he also obtained a degree in social and political science.
 During university, Leone became a member of Catholic Action (AC).
 After graduation, he started working in the law firm of Enrico De Nicola, also becoming a professor of criminal procedure at the University of Camerino.

 During the 1930s, he became one of the most prominent lawyers and jurists in Southern Italy, teaching at the Universities of Messina, Bari and Naples.
 In these years, he was also elected president of the Italian section of the International Association of Penal Law, as well as a member of the executive committee.

 During World War II, he became a magistrate of the military court of Naples, with the rank of lieutenant colonel.
 In the aftermath of September 1943 armistice, during the dramatic days of the Nazi occupation, he worked effectively for the release of numerous political prisoners and deserters, thus removing them from possible reprisals.
 In these years, thanks to a colleague, he met Vittoria Michitto, belonging to one of the best known families of Caserta, whom he married in July 1946.
 The couple had four sons: Mauro, Paolo, Giancarlo and Giulio, who died at the age of 4.